diderot-edu/diderot-cli/README.md

 Use the `diderot_student` or `diderot_admin` script depending on your use case.
 The `diderot_student` and `diderot_admin` scripts accept a `--url` flag, which is meant solely for development (this connects the CLI to a particular instance of Diderot which is different that `http://www.diderot.one`).
 The remaining arguments are managing credentials.

-For more details see (https://www.diderot.one/course/15/chapters/736/)[the guide].
+For more details see [the guide](https://www.diderot.one/course/15/chapters/736/).

 ### Credential Management